nblumoe/nblumoe.github.com/_posts/2012-06-23-cors-api-with-oauth2-authentication-using-rails-and-angularjs.md

 So for every HTTP response this checks if it is a 401 response.
-If this is true a deferred response is created and an event to react on the 401 is broadcasted.
+If this is true a deferred response is created and an event to react on the 401 is broad casted.

 ### Login form
-We have to deal with the event broadcasted by the HTTP interceptor.
+We have to deal with the event broad casted by the HTTP interceptor.
 We want to show a login
 dialog to get the user credentials and send them to the backend OAuth2 provider.
 We are using a directive which builds a login form for that: